 It's just not right!
 So if you're a vegetarian, maybe you should make some gravy to bring to Thanksgiving this year.
 I'm just trying to be helpful, you know?

 Traditional gravy is made with fat and juices from meat, so if you're a vegetarian, that's not an option.
 But mushroom gravy is a good alternative.
 Mushrooms have that nice umami flavor, making them a good substitute for turkey.

-I had trouble coming up with a completely original mushroom gravy recipe, so I adapted a recipe from Cooking Light instead.
-I replaced the button mushrooms with oyster mushrooms, but you can really use just about any kind of mushroom.
-And while the original recipe called for chicken stock, I replaced that with mushroom stock; if you don’t have mushroom stock on hand, vegetable broth will work just as well.
+And while the original recipe called for chicken stock, I replaced that with mushroom stock.
+(I like this mushroom base!)
+If you don't have mushroom stock on hand, vegetable broth will work just as well.

 - 1 tbsp olive oil

 - ¼ cup dry sherry